Bertrandbenj/juniter/README.md

 curl -s "https://get.sdkman.io" | bash
 sdk install gradle 4.10.2

-# build - boot
-gradle generateGrammarSource

-# screen - detach from the process and keep it running
-gradle bootRun
-gradle bootJar

-# you may need to do
+# you may need to do things like
 mkdir /var/log/juniter
 chmod a+w /var/log/juniter